-Indefinite Articles – How to Say “a / an” In Portuguese
+Indefinite Articles – How to Say “a / an / some” In Portuguese

-We just learned how to say “the car”, but what if you want to talk about “a car,” in general?
+We just learned how to say “the car”, but what if you want to talk about “a car” in general?
 This is called an indefinite article (artigo indefinido), because we’re talking about an undefined car, rather than a specific instance of a car.
 In English, we use “a”, “an”, and the plural form “some”.

-Just like “the“, there are also 4 ways to say “a“.
+In Portuguese, there are 4 indefinite articles: um, uma, uns, umas.
 Once again, it depends on the gender and plurality:

 - Masculine, plural: uns carros some cars